-What’s more worrying is in 2021, employees received an average of 14 malicious emails according to Tessian research.
+What’s more worrying is that in 2021, employees received an average of 14 malicious emails according to Tessian research.
 All it can take to cause a data breach, or exploit your network security, is one click on a malicious link or attachment.

 However, Australian organisations can take charge of their cybercrime strategy to prevent severe consequences.
-Before implementing best practices & prevention methods, it’s important to note the significance of email security and what you can do to review your email security settings.
+Before implementing best practices and prevention methods, it’s important to note the significance of email security and what you can do to review your email security settings.

 Importance of Email Security for CFOs